 This officially puts an end to the series of public beta versions.
-We want to thank all users for their feedback and encouragement we received over the past months.
+We want to thank all users for their feedback and encouragement.

 On your PC, Notebooks is the only notebook you ever need.
 It allows you to create as many books as you need to write, store and structure your details of life, and it will quickly become the one and only repository for all journals, ideas, notes, drafts and diaries but also for your projects, task lists, documents, files and everything else you want to keep close at hand.

 Use Notebooks to create carefully formatted documents with styles and embedded photos, or to quickly write plain text notes.
 Convert between these formats any time, and if you want to use Markdown, Notebooks knows how to handle that as well.
 It is a perfect, distraction free writing environment.